Spain 12–1 Malta: Aftermath

 The match was broadcast by Televisión Española in Spain.
-Afterwards, in Malta, many claimed that the Maltese were paid to not play their best and to let Spain win by a large margin, and it was rumoured that words had been exchanged between Maltese and Spanish officials and players at half-time.
+Many in Malta claimed that the Maltese were paid to not play their best and to let Spain win by a large margin.
+It was also rumoured that words had been exchanged between Maltese and Spanish officials and players at half-time.
 In March 2018, two Maltese players, Silvio Demanuele and Carmel Busuttil, claimed that Spain had been using doping as "they had foam in their mouths and could not stop drinking water".
 They also claim the Maltese players were drugged via lemon wedges during halftime.
 However, as of 2018, no evidence has come forth to support these allegations.

-The Malta Football Association launched an inquiry into the result, and its chairman George Abela (later the President of Malta) brought about changes to the national team.
-Abela said that a lack of facilities meant that the team lacked serious professional preparation for a tournament such as the European Championships, and the closeness of away fixtures (Malta had played in the Netherlands only four days before their 12–1 loss in Seville) was a further hindrance and such scheduling would be avoided in future.
+The Malta Football Association launched an inquiry into the result and its chairman George Abela—future president of Malta—brought about changes to the national team.
+Abela said that a lack of facilities meant that the team lacked serious professional preparation for a tournament such as the European Championships, while the closeness of away fixtures—Malta had played in the Netherlands only four days before their 12–1 loss in Seville—was a further hindrance and such scheduling would be avoided in the future.

+In the final tournament, Spain finished as runners-up to hosts France.